 Here is a list of things you should do BEFORE updating your WordPress site!

 1. Make a Backup

 If you do nothing else on this list, please do this one thing: make a backup of your site.
-I like to use the free Duplicator plugin to do this.
-Sometimes it doesn’t work for large sites.
-If not, try Updraft Plus.
+I like to use the Duplicator plugin to do this.
 Some web hosts like WP Engine have one-click backups in their admin panels (in addition to daily automatic backups).

 2. Test the Live Site Before Updating

-It might seem strange to test something that is supposed to be working before you even touch it, but I’ve had cases where a site wasn’t working properly after an update, and it turned out that the problem actually had nothing to do with the update.
+It might seem strange to test something that is supposed to be working before you even touch it, but I’ve had cases where a site wasn’t working properly after an update, and it turned out to be a pre-existing problem that had nothing to do with the update.

 Make sure the live production site is working properly BEFORE you do anything to it, or else the update could lead you on a wild goose chase while you try to figure out why your update “broke” the site (when it had nothing to do with it).
 Not to mention, this way you won’t be wrongly blamed for a site that was broken before you did your updates!

 3. Take Screenshots of Important Pages Before Updating